IBM/db2developerextension-about/docs/working-with-Db2-objects/Db2-objects.md

       ![Adding a database connection]({{site.baseurl}}/assets/images/table-columns.png)

-   It Shows the following details:
+   It shows the following details:
    - Column number: Position of the column in the table.
    - Name: Unique identifier for the column within the table.
    - Data type: Specifies the type of data the column can store (for example, INTEGER, VARCHAR, DECIMAL, DATE).